 - 5 c egg noodles (uncooked)

-Add enough water to cover the carcass, about 10-12 cups of water.
+- Add enough water to cover the carcass, about 10-12 cups of water.10-12 c water

-Cover and bring the water to a boil, then reduce heat and simmer, covered, for about 90 minutes to two hours or until the meat is falling off the bone.
+- Cover and bring the water to a boil, then reduce heat and simmer, covered, for about 90 minutes to two hours or until the meat is falling off the bone.

-Remove from heat and allow to cool slightly.
+- Remove from heat and allow to cool slightly.
 Remove the bones, then strain the broth to remove remaining meat, onion, garlic, and herbs.

 Cooking the pasta separately is my preferred method when making large batches of soup, as anyone who cooks with egg noodles will know that they expand exponentially once left in your soup.
 Plus, overcooking your pasta makes it slimy and soggy.
 We recommend the pasta be cooked, rinsed, tossed in olive oil, and portioned directly into servings of the leftover turkey noodle soup.